Skip to main content

 FieldDescription

-sponsored_transactionData to pass as-is in Step 2 Send
+sponsored_transactionv0.7 UserOperation payload to forward as-is in Step 2 Send

 sign_hashUserOperation hash the EOA must sign